GabSchach/HDVis_fork/README.md

 Node labels must be in the `labelsEnum`, additionally labels that will be used to determine the symbol used for te visualization should have an SVG with the same name in the images folder.
 Other labels currently in use are:

-* symbol names: database, pocess...
+* symbol names: database, process...
 * origin: signifies the origin of a scenario, most likely an event
 * parent: every node that is the source of an `includes` relationship must have this label